MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

   - Perceived as too expensive or complex for public services.

 ### **Current Situation**
-- **Power Reliability:** In Khartoum and surrounding areas, grid outages average **6–10 hours/day** during peak demand and crisis periods.
+- **Power Reliability:** In Khartoum and surrounding areas, grid outages average **1 - 7 days** during peak demand and crisis periods.
 - **Diesel Dependence:**
   - Diesel price (2025): ~**$2.10/litre**.
   - A small clinic consumes **80–120 litres/month** just for refrigeration and lights.